tintin10q/computational-linguistics-summary/Prediction/Transformers.md

 	- and variants variants like RoBERTam XLNet (bigger) and DistilBERT (smaller)
 - GPT (Generative Pre-trained Transformer) by OpenAI (microsoft)
 	- GTP-1 to GTP-3
-	- These are the most popular in the world right now
+	- These are the most popular in the world right now.

 # Philosophical questions
 These models caused a transformer revolution because they perform so well.
 This sparks debates about what these models can and can't do, and how close they are to achieve human-like linguistic abilities and even general Artificial Intelligence.